emca-it/ITRS-Log-Analytics-7.x/04-User_Manual/04-User_Manual.md

 Aggregate functions operate on subsets defined by the `GROUP BY` clause.
 In the absence of a `GROUP BY` clause, aggregate functions operate on all elements of the result set.
 You can use aggregate functions in the `GROUP BY`, `SELECT`, and `HAVING` clauses.

-OpenSearch supports the following aggregate functions.
+Enegry Logserver supports the following aggregate functions.

 Function | Description
 :--- | :---